-A sole proprietorship is the most common business structure.
+Firstly, a sole proprietorship is the most common business structure.
 In fact, it is the most popular business structure across Australia, the UK and the US.
-Perhaps this is because of how easy it is to form, or the managerial freedom that comes with being the only employee.
 With that being said, there are drawbacks to being a sole trader.

 Key benefits of a sole proprietorship: